HeiniK0n/robotPatissier/README.md

 ```

 ---
-Actually, it is targeted for teh sub r/rance on the 10 last new posts, of course you can change the sub targeted, and the numbers of post scanned
+Actually, it is targeted for the sub r/rance on the 10 last new posts, of course you can change the sub targeted, and the numbers of post scanned.

 I know it can easily improved.
+Have fun.